ng-girls/todo-list-tutorial-portuguese/component.md

 One last thing, the first line in the component file imports the code that defines the decorator `@Component`.
 It is needed to use the decorator, which is defined in the imported file \(or actually, in one of its own imports\).
 Try removing this line, and see the error.

-### Best Practice

-Let's add some best practice to the component.

 #### Inline Template
-First, lets move the template to be **inline** in the component definition.
-Replace the line
+Let's move the template to be **inline** in the component definition.
+This will help us manage the template while looking at its functionality.
+In the file `app.component.ts`  replace the line

 ```js
 templateUrl: './app.component.html',